KQM-git/TCL/docs/evidence/combat-mechanics/enemy-mechanics/enemy-interactions.md

 [Discussion](https://tickets.deeznuts.moe/ticket-archive/attachments_908382648710348840_931069122559766528_transcript-resistances-and-elem-obj-durability-table.html)

 **Finding:**
 Rifthounds skulls need 3 Geo GU to be charged.
 They also can be charged with other elements, but it requires 38 attacks to be charged and does not depend on GU at all.
-Physical dmg is useless.
+Physical DMG is useless.

 **Evidence:**
 38 sucrose attacks: [YouTube](https://youtu.be/Fq0zpru1Ej4)